qsideinstitute/federal-criminal-sentencing/master.md

 district their town/city is in.

-We can use `distinct` to figure out what distinct districts we have in our dataset, but we are also interested in finding out how many sentences were made in each district and we will want to think about this question in relation to the population of those districts, which can be quite nuanced and we will come back to this later.
+We can use `distinct` to figure out what distinct districts we have in our data set, but we are also interested in finding out how many sentences were made in each district and we will want to think about this question in relation to the population of those districts, which can be quite nuanced and we will come back to this later.